-While we make every effort to ensure that the breeders listed on Perfect Pets are *registered, reputable, and maintain high ethical standards, please follow this advice and also see our detailed information on finding a reputable breeder.
+While we make every effort to ensure that the breeders listed on Perfect Pets are *registered, responsible, and maintain high ethical standards, please take 5 minutes to read the advice below and also see our detailed information on finding a reputable breeder.

 Our recommendation is that you purchase pets locally and in person because with online transactions you can't be 100% sure who you are dealing with.
 While many reputable breeders send animals interstate safely and without issue, we do not encourage this.

 Remember - when you take on a new pet, you are making a decision that’s going to significantly affect your life for the next 10-15 years.
-Please research the breed you are interested in to make sure it suits your family and lifestyle, and you can give it the type of home it needs to be happy.
+Please make sure the breed you are interested in suits your family and lifestyle, and that you can give it the type of home it needs to be happy.
 Above all - use common sense and don't be impulsive.

 Please ask these important questions:

 1.Can you meet the mother and father, and how old are they?

 2.Have the mother and father had any health issues?